-- 112. No information was provided in the last follow-up report with regard to the examiners' recommended action that measures be instituted to review the effectiveness of Trinidad and Tobago's ML and TF systems.
-The situation remains unchanged. - 113.
-The Central Bank has conducted seven (7) on-site inspections for the period January to July 2013, two (2) each in the banking and insurance sectors, two (2) on other credit institutions and one on a bureau de change. - 114.
-No information was provided in the last follow-up report or has been provided for this report on the examiners' recommended action for a review of the effectiveness of the systems for AML/CFT extradition cases.
+104. No information was provided in the last follow-up report with regard to the examiners' recommended action that measures be instituted to review the effectiveness of Trinidad and Tobago's ML and TF systems.
+The situation remains unchanged.

+105. The Central Bank has conducted five (5) on-site inspections for the period August 2013 to January 2014, two (2) each in the banking and insurance sectors and one on a bureau de change.

+106. No information was provided in the last follow-up report or has been provided for this report on the examiners' recommended action for a review of the effectiveness of the systems for AML/CFT extradition cases.
 At present, the above statistics demonstrate implementation on the part of the FIU, the FIB, the CBTT and the Customs and Excise Division.
 Further information with regard to certain details of the submitted statistics as referred above should be forwarded in future reports.
 There is also the need to submit information with regard to measures instituted to review the effectiveness of Trinidad and Tobago's ML and TF systems.
-While the level of compliance has improved it has not become largely compliant.
+The level of compliance has remained at the same level as noted in the last report.

-115. The situation remains unchanged from the previous report with regard to the recommendation for a comprehensive review to determine ways to ensure that adequate and accurate information on beneficial owners can be available on a timely basis. .In the previous follow-up report, the authorities advised that the FIU and the Registrar General's Office had entered into a MOU making the exchange of information in respect of beneficial owners easier and accessible on a timely basis.
+107. The recommendation required the authorities to undertake a comprehensive review to determine ways to ensure that adequate and accurate information on beneficial owners can be available on a timely basis.
+In the previous follow-up report, the authorities advised that the FIU and the Registrar General's Office had entered into a MOU making the exchange of information in respect of beneficial owners easier and accessible on a timely basis.
 Furthermore, the Registrar General had computerized its information system thereby making access to information easier.
 Additionally, the authorities advised that the FIB is also able to access information from the Registrar General's Office by virtue of an MOU.
 The Central Bank has online access to the Companies Registry.
-While these measures should allow for easier access by the FIU, FIB and the Central Bank to information held by the Registrar General, there has been no report on the situation with regard to the access of other competent authorities.
+The above measures should allow for easier access by the FIU, FIB and the Central Bank to information held by the Registrar General.